Georgia Juvenile Laws

 Georgia Juvenile Search and Seizure: The Fourth Amendment protects citizens from unlawful search and seizures and it also applies to juveniles.
 If a juvenile was searched illegally, then that evidence could be suppressed.

-Unruly, Truancy, and Runaway Cases: These are also known as CHINS cases and Georgia has its own particular laws relating to these types of cases.
+Unruly, Truancy, and Runaway Cases: These are also known as CHINS (Child In Need of Services) cases and Georgia has its own particular laws relating to these types of cases.
+The Georgia code acknowledges that sometimes kids engage in problematic behaviors that do not rise to the level of a criminal offense.

 Can A Child Be Prosecuted As An Adult?